rensn23/rensn23.github.io/README.md

 # rensn23.github.io

-## This repository is used for One Button Apps in Ajax
+## This repository is used to test WebXR applications